 In a reasonable production deployment, all client-accessible Corporate Memory APIs will be securely available as HTTPS endpoints.
-This document clarifies how to deal with certificates. cmemc will validate the certificates of your HTTPS endpoints and will complain if there are validation errors.
+This document clarifies how to deal with certificates. cmemc will validate the certificates of your HTTPS endpoints and indicate validation errors.
 If the certificates of your Corporate Memory deployment are based on a common and publicly available Certificate Authority (such as Let’s Encrypt), cmemc is able to validate your certificates out of the box.

-- provide your own certificates CA bundle in order to allow cmem to trust your servers, or
+- provide your own certificates CA bundle in order to allow cmem to trust your servers

-- you need to disable SSL verification at all (for debugging and testing purpose only).
+- disable SSL verification entirely (for debugging and testing purpose only)

-cmemc will validate all used certificates of your HTTPS API endpoints by using a built-in CA bundle which comes from python’s certifi package.
+cmemc will validate all used certificates of your HTTPS API endpoints by using a built-in CA bundle that comes from python’s certifi package.

 Certifi is a carefully curated collection of Root Certificates for validating the trustworthiness of SSL certificates while verifying the identity of TLS hosts.

 If you need to configure a custom CA bundle to use with a specific connection, you can do so by using the

 REQUESTS_CA_BUNDLE key in the config or as an environment variable.

 You can validate which CA bundle is used by switching on debugging (